 Serve it warm

 One of the best caesar salads I've ever eaten was made with warm, grilled romaine.
 Since kale is so sturdy, a kale caesar salad lends itself well to being warmed up.
-Give this Roasted Kale Caesar a try!

-Kale Caesar Salad Recipe
+Kale Caesar Salad with Crispy Chickpeas (Anchovy Free!)

 Ingredients